PacificBiosciences/IsoSeq/README_v3.0.md

 From here on, execute the following steps for each output BAM file.

 ### Clustering and polishing
-*IsoSeq3* wraps all tools into one fat binary.
+*IsoSeq v3* wraps all tools into one fat binary.

     $ isoseq3
     isoseq3 - De Novo Transcript Reconstruction